senarvi/senarvi.github.io/_posts/2021-12-02-kalman-filter.md

 ### State update equation

-State update equations describe how to combine the measurements and the estimate that is obtained using our dynamic model to producee a better state estimate.
+State update equations describe how to combine the measurements and the estimate that is obtained using our dynamic model to produce a better state estimate.

 The current state could be estimated as the average of all the previous measurements, but we don't want to store all the previous measurements.
 It's possible to derive the following recursive equation: